IPPL-framework/ippl/README.md

 - `ENABLE_TESTS`, default `OFF`
 - `ENABLE_UNIT_TESTS`, default `OFF`
 - `ENABLE_ALPINE`, default `OFF`
+- `USE_ALTERNATIVE_VARIANT`, default `OFF`.
+Can turned on for GPU builds where the use of the system-provided variant doesn't work.

 Furthermore, be aware of `CMAKE_BUILD_TYPE`, which can be either
 - `Release` for optimized builds